 The best business ideas often come from grappling first-hand with a given problem.
 This is the case with Quinyx, a Swedish company that offers workforce management software solutions: “When I was in high school, I had a summer job at McDonald’s in my hometown of Örebro”, explains Quinyx founder Erik Fjellborg, “and I realized how much time our managers spent juggling staffing requirements, organizing and re-organising schedules”.

 Convinced that there had to be a better way to manage this process, Erik worked on developing software that enables management and employees to interact more efficiently and smoothly, with significant benefits for both sides.
 “My idea was to develop an application where every employee could log in, see schedules and interact,” Erik says.
 It was a success and McDonald’s became the company’s first customer.
 Quinyx’s solution quickly expanded to other McDonald’s locations in Sweden, Denmark and the UK.
-Soon, the company was working with businesses across a broad spectrum of industries, such as Debenham’s, DHL, London City Airport and Papa John’s.
+Soon, the company was working with businesses across a broad spectrum of industries, such as Debenham’s, DHL and London City Airport.

 Quinyx offers web-based software that provides a fast and easy-to-use solution for scheduling, time reporting, task management, budgeting and employee communication, with significant benefits for sectors that rely on shifts and part-time work like the hospitality industry, retail or healthcare.
 “We’ve found that, from an employee perspective, the added flexibility in work arrangements is often more appreciated than an increase in remuneration” Erik says, “this is crucial because our objective is to create a happy work environment”.